kala13x/smake/README.md

 ![alt tag](https://github.com/kala13x/smake/blob/master/smake.png)

 ### Config file
-If you are so lazy and you wont to run smake anytime with arguments, you can write small config file and arguments will be parsed from it.
-SMake will search config file at current working directory with name `smake.json` or you can specify full path for config file with argument `-c`.
+Anything that can be passed as arguments can also be parsed from the config file. `SMake` will search config file at current working directory with name `smake.json` or you can specify path for the file with argument `-c`.

-Config file example:
+This example includes all supported parameters and all of them are optional:
 ```json
 {
     "build": {